 As a boy, he observes the lagoons of Varano and Lesina, listening to the sound of the currents, fascinated by the invisible balances between fresh and brackish water.
 Readings on the cycles of phytoplankton and stories from local fishermen nurture a unique sensitivity: the sea is not just a landscape, but a living ecosystem to understand and preserve.

-In 2014, Oyster Oasis was founded by Corrado Tenace and Geoffroy Garnier: not just a company, but a true "oasis" for chefs, sommeliers, and artisans of taste in search of excellence.
-The goal is not simply to produce oysters, but to restore their authentic value as a living mirror of the sea and a testament to brackish identity.
+In 2014, he founded Oyster Oasis with Corrado Tenace and Geoffroy Garnier: not just a company, but a true "oasis" for chefs, sommeliers, and artisans of taste in search of excellence.
+The goal is not simply to produce oysters, but to restore their authentic value as a living mirror of the sea and a testament to the identity of the sea.

-But the true heart of the project is once again Puglia, the land with which it has never broken the bond.
+But the true heart of the project is once again Puglia, the land with which he has never broken the bond.

-Oysters are cultivated in suspension on ropes, adapting the traditional method of shellfish farming.
-No chemicals or forced methods: growth follows the natural rhythms of the lagoon.
+Oysters are raised in suspension on ropes, adapting the traditional method of shellfish farming.
+No chemicals or forced methods are used: growth follows the natural rhythms of the lagoon.
 This sustainable approach ensures a healthy product and an organoleptic profile in which the Mediterranean scrub, the mineral nature of the seabed, and the meeting of fresh and brackish water, which has always fascinated Armando, can be perceived.

 It is not just any oyster: a territorial tale, a liquid identity, capable of speaking about landscape and culture through the delicate flesh of a seafood.